qsgb/tidy-data-assignment/README.md

 ======================================

 README.md explains the contents of the project;

 Codebook.md explains all the variables and the computing procedure;

 run_analysis.R is the R script for the project;

-tidy.tex is the final tidy dataset.
+tidy.tex is the final tidy dataset;

 The dataset